jkomonen/Joshua-Komonen/README.md

 - 📫 How to reach me: **jkomonen@uoguelph.ca**

-- 🏆 Fun fact: I won top male athlete in school
+- 🏆 Fun fact: I won top male athlete of the year in school

 <h3 align="left">Connect with me:</h3>
 <p align="left">